Clinic students during a planning meeting

 It was eye opening to see the effect my help was having on the people who needed it most, and it only strengthened the thought that I wanted to be a family law attorney.
 The only difference is that I would someday like to open my own firm dedicated to providing affordable legal services to those who fall into the gray area of not being able to practically afford counsel but also not qualifying for free legal help.
 Until then I intend to continue volunteering at the Court Service Center, facing new challenges to expand my legal knowledge every day.

-Immigration law, family law
+Immigration law clinic and family law clinic

 Lesly Suriel-Guerrero, Class of 2018

 One of my favorite parts of law school was being part of the clinical law program.
 When I first started law school, I was focused on immigration law.
 I entered with the mindset of becoming an immigration law attorney and taking classes that prepared me for that pathway.
 I knew the legal clinics would provide me with legal experience and connections, and it was one of the main reasons I chose New England Law.

 My first clinic was the Public Interest Law Seminar and Clinic during the first semester of my 2L year.
 I interned at the Clinical Law Office under the supervision of Professor Mitchell-Munevar.
 This experience was a pivotal moment in my law school career as well as my future profession.
 I was certified as a student attorney under the Massachusetts student practice rule, SJC Rule 3:03.
 I was able to represent clients in family law matters.
 The experience taught me how to communicate with clients, obtain the information necessary to do the best job possible, create a relationship built with trust, and draft court pleadings and documents as well as appear in front of a judge.
 It gave me the confidence to work independently and know I was in the profession I was passionate about because I was helping individuals who needed legal services but also needed to be shown respect, dedication, and understanding for the situation they were experiencing.